JohnDev19/OWatch-E-Commerce-Website/README.md

 # O'Watch - Elegant Timepieces

 Welcome to the O'Watch landing page repository!
-This project showcases a beautiful, responsive landing page for an e-commerce site selling elegant timepieces.
+A responsive landing page for an e-commerce site selling timepieces.

 ## Table of Contents